The East Is Red (song): Early history

 The lyrics of "The East Is Red" idealize Mao Zedong, and Mao's popularization of "The East Is Red" was one of his earliest efforts to promote his image as a perfect hero in Chinese popular culture after the Korean War.
 In 1956, a political commissar suggested to China's defense minister, Peng Dehuai, that the song be taught to Chinese troops, but Peng opposed Mao's propaganda, saying "That is a personality cult!
 That is idealism!"
 Peng's opposition to "The East Is Red", and to Mao's incipient personality cult in general, contributed to Mao purging Peng in 1959.
-After Peng was purged, Mao accelerated his efforts to build his personality cult, and by 1966 succeeded in having "The East Is Red" sung in place of China's national anthem in an unofficial capacity.
+After Peng was purged, Mao accelerated his efforts to build his personality cult; by 1966, he succeeded in having "The East Is Red" sung in place of China's national anthem in an unofficial capacity.

-In 1964 Zhou Enlai used "The East Is Red" as the central chorus for a play he created to promote the personality cult of Mao Zedong, with "March Forward under the Banner of Mao Zedong Thought" as the original title.
+In 1964, Zhou Enlai used "The East Is Red" as the central chorus for a play he created to promote the personality cult of Mao Zedong, with "March Forward under the Banner of Mao Zedong Thought" as the original title.
 Zhou also served as co-producer, head writer and director of the play.
-The central theme of the play was that Mao was the only person capable of leading the Chinese Communist Party to victory.
+The central theme of the play was that Mao was the only person capable of leading the CCP to victory.
 The play was performed by 2,000 artists, and was accompanied by a 1,000-strong chorus and orchestra.
-It was staged repeatedly in Beijing at the Great Hall of the People in order to ensure that all residents would be able to see it – this was in time for the 15th National Day of the People's Republic of China, and was later adapted to film that was shown all over China – both by then under the title "The East Is Red".
-It was in this play that the definite version of the song was heard for the first time, this would be the version used during events during the Cultural Revolution years until 1969.
+It was staged repeatedly in Beijing at the Great Hall of the People in order to ensure that all residents would be able to see it (this was in time for the 15th National Day of the People's Republic of China), and was later adapted into a feature film, also titled "The East Is Red," that was shown all over China.
+It was in this play that the definitive version of the song was heard for the first time; this would be the version used in events during the Cultural Revolution until 1969.